Tempoture/Data-Base/README.md

   * [Psycopg2](https://pypi.org/project/psycopg2/) - A software used with python to establish connections with databases.
   * [PostgreSQL](https://www.postgresql.org/) - An open source object-relational database system that uses and extends the SQL language.
   * [Python3](https://www.python.org/download/releases/3.0/) - The programming language of choice for the project.
+  * [SQLAlchemy](https://www.sqlalchemy.org/) - The software used in conjunction with Psycopg2 to query the database.

 <!-- Installation -->
 ## Installation Guide